 “There is no moral equivalency between Dreamers and Holocaust victims.
 Period.”
 (N. Lichtman, PJ Media, 19 September 2017)

 This is of course a direct contradiction of what some other Jews have been saying.
 Ellison was only elaborating an idea already expressed by Jews and for Jews, in Ha'aretz and the Forward.
-Lichtman and other Neoconservative Jews may be concerned to disengage reverence for the Holocaust from Ellison and his agenda, so disagreeable to the White conservative voters that Neoconservatives woo -- so obviously destructive to the United States -- but a perhaps more pressing concern is that this alleged universal principle, that mass-deportation per se is immoral because of the Holocaust, has already become embarrassing for the State of Israel, subjecting it to a charge of hypocrisy.
+Lichtman and other Neoconservative Jews may be concerned to disengage reverence for the Holocaust from Ellison and his agenda, so obviously destructive to the United States, and so disagreeable to the White conservative voters that Neoconservatives woo -- but a perhaps more pressing concern is that this alleged universal principle, that mass-deportation per se is immoral because of the Holocaust, has already become embarrassing for the State of Israel, subjecting it to a charge of hypocrisy.

 An Inconvenient Ramification

 Zionist Jews, who have used the Holocaust to excuse the violence of their Jewish State, seem at times to have difficulty living by the alleged lessons of their own myth.
 Samuel G. Freedman in the Forward and Bradley Burston in Ha'aretz criticized not only the American project of getting control over immigration, but a similar project in the State of Israel:

 “This week, Benjamin Netanyahu's defense minister, Avigdor Lieberman … launched a censorship bid to silence comparisons between the targets of Israeli security forces, and the Jews hunted down by the wartime Nazis.